No products in the cart.

 - Brown play dough, paper or felt

 - (1) Self-laminating sheet (I used a half-page of these Scotch brand sheets)

 - An Altoid tin for storage

-The printable includes vegetables, a picket fence, foliage, a potting bench & supplies, a wheelbarrow, the infamous scarecrow, and (of course!)
+The printable includes miniature paper vegetables, a picket fence, foliage, a potting bench & supplies, a wheelbarrow, the infamous scarecrow, and (of course!)
 Peter Rabbit himself.
-There are also 2 additional pages in black & white for ink-savers who would rather color in their own!
+There are also 2 additional pages in black & white for ink-savers who would rather color their own!

-- Download, print and cut out our free printable Peter Rabbit Garden pieces
+- Download, print, and cut out our free printable paper Peter Rabbit Garden pieces

 Download and print out the desired pages of our Peter Rabbit Garden PDF (be sure to choose “borderless printing” in your printer settings).
 Cut out the pieces you’d like to use for your garden.
 Pieces that have a mirror image can be folded over to stand up!